prestodb/rfcs/RFC-0003-arrow-flight-connector.md

 The Arrow Flight SDK returns data in the form of Arrow Arrays, which can be converted into Velox vectors by using the provided bridge methods, using the Arrow C Interface as an intermediate representation.
 In most cases, these are cheap operations that don't involve copying or translating the actual data buffers.

+### Serialization of Tickets and Locations

+- Ticket: Represented as a `byte[]` in Java and `std::string` in C++.
+Jackson serializes `byte[]` objects as a base64-encoded string.
+The encoding/decoding is implicit in the Java implementation, but needs to be decoded explicitly in the C++ worker.

+- Location: Represented as a `List<String>` in Java and `std::vector<std::string>` in C++.
+Serialization is handled entirely by existing the structures.

 ### Plugin-style authentication
 The worker needs to authenticate with the Flight server to redeem the Flight Ticket.
 This cannot be handled in a truly generic manner since the Arrow Flight protocol allows a lot of freedom to implement custom authentication strategies.
-Each implementaion of a flight service may require custom code to handle authentication.
+Each implementation of a flight service may require custom code to handle authentication.

 We propose to solve this by adding plugin-style authenticators to the prestissimo connectors.
 A Flight catalog can optionally specify an authenticator to use:
 ```properties